Gulnur-Altan/BB-Scenario/go/go-advanced/en_intro.md

-### Reflection and introspection in Golang
+### Golang Advanced Data Structures and Algorithms

 In this lab, you will learn how to use reflection and introspection in the Go programming language.
 Reflection allows you to examine and manipulate the structure of types at runtime, making it a powerful feature when used judiciously.

-Before we start working with reflection & instrospection in Go, we need to install the Go package.
+Before we start working with matrices in Go, we need to install the Go package.
 ```apk add go```
 And an editor package,
 ```apk add nano```